For as long as she can remember, Sofia Walendziak was enchanted by history.

 “I am an only child and come from a family that has jump-roped with the poverty line for as long as I can remember,” she said.
 “I saw how over my lifetime my parents really did struggle.
 I would like to go further so that I can better my own life and the lives of my children and grandchildren.
 This made community college the best choice for continuing my education past high school.”

-“We are organizing and analyzing a collection of some 1,500 stone tools collected in Warrenville by the Mack family,” she said.
-“We plan on creating a new display for these artifacts, using them as educational tools for the public, and releasing some published research on what our analyses find regarding their material composition and what those finds might say about this part of the country pre-settler.
-It’s a truly amazing project, and I have been honored to be a part of it.”
+“We were organizing and analyzing a collection of some 1,500 stone tools collected in Warrenville by the Mack family,” she said.
+“The plan was to create a new display for these artifacts, using them as educational tools for the public, and releasing some published research on what our analyses find regarding their material composition and what those finds might say about this part of the country pre-settler.
+It was a truly amazing project, and I have been honored to be a part of it.”

 During the project, Walendziak was introduced to Thomas Loebel, an archaeology professor at the University of Illinois at Urbana-Champaign (UIUC) and the assistant director of the Illinois State Archaeological Survey (ISAS).
-Her goal is to transfer to UIUC and find an internship with ISAS.
+It was a chance for her to network as she looked ahead toward the next step in her education.

-In earning an Associate in Arts degree, Walendziak was named one of COD’s Outstanding Graduate finalists.
-She is glad that the College gave her the foundation for her future education and career.
+Walendziak is glad that the College gave her the foundation for her future education and career.

 “Some people may think when they get out of high school, they are more than ready to jump into a four-year university in another city, another state or another country.
 But honestly, a community college really gives you the opportunity to grow up and do so in a safe environment,” she said.
 “You still have some of the guidance from your home life but also the added freedom of college, and it’s a lot more affordable.
 It will be nothing but beneficial to you in the future.